 Well, managing the backlog will become just that: a fading memory of how we used to work.
 We’ll be free to get back to exploring and building the ideas that got us here to begin with.

 Ready to stop managing your backlog?
-Sign up for early access to Height 2.0.
+Sign up for Height 2.0 now.